 To make the act of recognizing employees easier, combine it with a task or you’re already doing.

 For example, if you want the great formula for recognizing employees regularly, pair it with an action or habit you already do every day or week.
-You could say, “After I make my morning coffee, I will send an eCard,” or if you want more people to recognize each other, commit to recognising one employee at each meeting.
+You could say, “After I make my morning coffee, I will send an eCard,” or if you want more people to recognize each other, commit to recognizing one employee at each meeting.